-The risk situation at ERV Nordic has been within the Board of Directors risk tolerance during 2020.
+The risk situation at ERV Nordic has been within the Board of Directors risk tolerance during 2021.
 Except for the corona crisis and related major claims, we have not faced any material, unexpected risks and the solvency situation has been above our internal trigger levels (yellow trigger equals 140%) as well as regulatory requirements.
 We acted in the light of the corona crisis and monitored the situation closely, both in terms of the claims development and in regards to our Business Continuity management.

-Main risks of FRV Nordic:
+Main risks of ERV Nordic:

-- Underwriting risks

-- Market risks
+- Underwriting risk - Market risk

-- Operational risks

-Underwriting risks
+Underwriting risk

 Underwriting risk arises from inaccurate assessments of the compensations and other costs related to insurance policies.
-Significant underwriting risks are premium, if losses are higher than expected, and reserve risks, if the reserves set aside are not sufficient to cover the ultimate losses.
+Significant underwriting risk are premium, if losses are higher than expected, and reserve risk, if the reserves set side are not sufficient to cover the ultimate losses.

 Relevant policies exist which are set by the Board of Directors.
-The overarching policy for underwriting risks states that risks originating from the company's insurance business shall be covered or limited to such a level that the company will be able to maintain a normal operation and carry out planned initiatives even in case of a very unfavourable development.
+The overarching policy for underwriting risk states that risks originating from the company's insurance business shall be covered or limited to such a level that the company will be able to maintain a normal operation and carry out planned initiatives even in case of a very unfavourable development.
 One measure taken to limit the underwriting risk, is reinsurance agreements.
-This limits the risks for most events to a certain level according to the risk appetite set by the Board of Directors.
+This limits the risk for most events to a certain level according to the risk appetite set by the Board of Directors.